Modern Times

 Batman: The Long Halloween by Jeph Loeb & Tim Sale (1996-1997)

 The Batman Chronology Project mainly differs because it does not compress, shorten, or exclude The Long Halloween or Dark Victory.
 The Long Halloween is the ultimate and final origin story for Two-Face.
-Likewise, its sequel Dark Victory is the ultimate and final origin story for Robin.
+Likewise, its sequel, Dark Victory, is the ultimate and final origin story for Robin.
 (Robin: Year One was published a year after Dark Victory, but it actually takes place after Robin’s debut in Dark Victory, co-existing alongside it fairly well.)
-The only way to have Two-Face debut in Year Two is to retcon a shorter Long Halloween.
+The only way to have Two-Face debut in Year Two is to retcon the Long Halloween into a shorter version.
 The only way to have Robin debut in Year Three is to basically chisel the entirety of the yearlong Dark Victory series into mere weeks.
-And the only way to have the JLA debut in Year Three is to already have eliminated the three years necessary to house The Long Halloween and Dark Victory.
+And the only way to have the JLA debut in Year Three is to have already eliminated the three years necessary to house The Long Halloween and Dark Victory.
 Furthermore, one would probably need to eliminate many of the Legends of the Dark Knight stories that I refuse to exclude from my timeline to get to a universe where Two-Face, Robin, and the JLA debut earlier.

-One could pitch an argument that compromise (retconning/time-compression) is necessary in order to jibe with DC editorial and these other Modern Age timelines, especially since the Batman Chronology Project time-compresses many arcs in Modern Age Batman’s later years, especially after Year 14.
-I am against that argument, however, because the temporal tightening that goes on in the latter end of the timeline doesn’t alter narrative or change in-story details (except in quite rare unavoidable cases).
-The majority of the time-compression happens simply via the elimination of gaps and ellipses (i.e. breathing room) in-between stories.
+One could argue that compromise (retconning/time-compression) is necessary to jibe with DC editorial and these other Modern Age timelines, especially since the Batman Chronology Project time-compresses many arcs in Modern Age Batman’s later years, especially after Year 14.
+I am against that argument, however, because the temporal tightening that occurs toward the latter end of the timeline doesn’t alter the narrative or change in-story details (except in quite rare, unavoidable cases).
+The majority of time-compression happens simply via the elimination of gaps and ellipses (i.e. breathing room) in between stories.
 Most topical references have to be ignored as a result of this compression, but narrative isn’t erased or changed wholesale.

-Another reason to go against retconning/shortening The Long Halloween and Dark Victory is that these titles are limited series that take place in Batman’s past.
-Written and published with 20/20 hindsight, they are retroactively fitted into the timeline AS OPPOSED TO already in existence on the timeline and then retroactively changed.
-Stories like The Long Halloween and Dark Victory mirror Frank Miller’s “Year One” in the sense that they are NOT malleable and function with SPECIFICITY.
-On the opposite end of the spectrum from these flashback limited series lie the average ongoing monthly issues, which are more prone to being affected by time-compression and retcons due to the tricky nature of long-form serialized storytelling by multiple creators.
+Another reason to avoid retconning/shortening The Long Halloween and Dark Victory is that these titles are limited series set in Batman’s past.
+Written and published with 20/20 hindsight, they are retroactively fitted into the timeline AS OPPOSED TO already being in existence on the timeline and then retroactively changed.
+Stories like The Long Halloween and Dark Victory mirror Frank Miller’s “Year One” in that they are not malleable and operate with specificity.
+At the opposite end of the spectrum from these limited-series-as-flashbacks are the average ongoing monthly issues, which are more prone to time-compression and retcons due to the tricky nature of long-form serialized storytelling by multiple creators.
 Monthlies tend to contradict other monthlies because there are a ton of different creators and editors working hand-in-hand to build an entire multiverse in relative real-time.
 This makes it so that the contradictory-prone monthlies can only align correctly (or be aligned correctly) by retconning their narratives to fit neatly into a timeline—but only after one can gather all the pertinent puzzle pieces of the universal line, which means only after a lengthy time has passed since initial publication.

 Dark Victory collected